Cruise Is Sailing To A Better Future

 LNG

 As the cruise industry anticipates the transition to a future of sustainable, renewable fuels, several cruise ships are utilizing liquified natural gas (LNG).
-Ships designed with LNG engines and fuel supply systems are able to switch to bio or synthetic LNG in the future, with little or no modifications.
+Ships designed with LNG engines and fuel supply systems are able to switch to bio or synthetic LNG in the future, with little or no engine modifications.

 Sustainable Marine Fuels and Propulsion